zowe/docs-site/docs/user-guide/install-zowe-smpe.md

 ### Download the Zowe SMP/E package

 To download the Zowe SMP/E package, open your web browser and go to the [Zowe Download](https://www.zowe.org/#download) website.
-Click the **Zowe SMP/E** button to save the files to a folder on your desktop.
+Click the **Zowe SMP/E FMID AZWE001** button to save the file to a folder on your desktop.

-You will receive two files on your desktop.
+You will receive one ZIP package on your desktop.
+You can extract the following files from the package.

   - **AZWE001.pax.Z (binary)**